 Georgia Tech President and Woodruff School of Mechanical Engineering faculty member G.P.
 “Bud” Peterson has posed the question: “when the competitive landscape is flattened, mobile, and diverse, what will be the characteristics that distinguish our nation’s students from those at institutions around the globe?”
 According to Dr. Peterson, “None of us has a crystal ball, but what is clear is that our nation’s position as a leader in research and innovation will erode unless we make choices and investments that adequately prepare our students with the educational background, problem—solving and leadership skills necessary for a future we can only begin to grasp.”
 He then relates the oft-made point “…we are currently preparing students for jobs that do not yet exist using technologies that have not been invented in order to solve problems we have not yet identified.”

-As part of Georgia Tech’s quest to become the “Technological University of the 21st Century,” and anticipating the celebration of our 125th Anniversary as Georgia Tech’s foundational discipline, the Woodruff School has conducted a strategic planning process to examine our strengths, consider the future needs of engineering education and research, and solidify us for a pre-eminent role as a national and international leader in mechanical engineering.
+As part of Georgia Tech’s quest to become the “Technological University of the 21st Century,” the Woodruff School has conducted a strategic planning process to examine our strengths, consider the future needs of engineering education and research, and solidify us for a pre-eminent role as a national and international leader in mechanical engineering.

 Strategic Objectives of the Woodruff School